Skip to main content

 Copyright Info: All Rights Reserved

-4. Scroll to the Appearance section and optimize these display settings for professional presentation:
+4. Scroll down the Output panel to the Appearance section and set:

 Slideshow Size: 800px